HosseinAbedi/ai-bees-task/README.md

 ### Dependencies

-* a MongoDB instance (on your local machine or in MongoDB cloud).
+* A MongoDB instance (on your local machine or in MongoDB cloud).
 To set up the minimum requirement for this project you can use the docker compose file in `MongoDB-Scripts`.
 Run the following commands:
 ```bash
 pip install docker-compose
 docker-compose up -d